 — Nicole Lefebvre

-From the snowy winters of her hometown to the big-city draw of Montreal, by 21, Caroline had already completed one EP, and awarded artist grant Jeune Volontaire to record her debut at Production Guitare Verte with manager Nicole Lefebvre and producer/arranger/instrumentalist Eric Bernard, not to mention the support of renowned artist and vocal coach, Marcin Brzezinski.
+By 21, Allatt had already completed one EP, and awarded artist grant Jeune Volontaire to record her debut at Production Guitare Verte with manager Nicole Lefebvre and producer/arranger/instrumentalist Eric Bernard not to mention the support of renowned artist and vocal coach, Marcin Brzezinski.
 The concept behind the first EP was youthful, light and happy - a state of mind from "keep it simple" matched with a great big sound.
 The lyrics came from day-to-day life and that contented perspective.

-Other projects have included guitarist for Hong Kong’s beloved, Taichi Band, and bassist for Nanci Blu, recorded at the world-famous Armoury Studio.
-Her latest includes lead guitar for psychedelic-funk four-piece, Ripple Illusion, who have a full-length album in the works at The Farm Studios with Karl Dicaire.
+Over the years, she's been part of other projects such as guitarist for Hong Kong’s beloved Taichi Band, and bassist for Nanci Blu, recorded at the world-famous Armoury Studio.
+Her latest includes lead guitarist for the funk-rock band, Ripple Illusion, where she’s toured all over Western Canada including BC, The Yukon, and Alberta, performing in many festivals such as Artswells, Tiny Lights, Woodstove and Serenity.
+Their full-length album is in-progress at The Farm Studios with producer Karl Dicaire.

 Caroline is an entertainer who stays true to herself.
 She is unapologetically happy about life, not afraid to try strange ideas, though she tends to stay with the classic way of doing things, where she feels the outcome is more honest, organic, and loyal to what she stands for.
 Also bilingual, her cultural origins come forth in her performances which makes them unique.
-Caroline expresses a fire within her on stage, where she doesn’t just play, but lives the performances.
+Caroline doesn’t just play but lives the performances.
 This kind of passionate delivery speaks to her audiences in an engaging and captivating way.

 Currently writing new material, stay tuned for an upcoming release.